Risk Acceptance must be a conscious decision, not a default action due to lack of information or desire to act.

 Questions regarding Risk Acceptance:

-- Is insurance in place for those areas which would be impacted and are the risk categories covered?
+- Do you have insurance in place for those areas which would be impacted and are the risk categories covered?

-- Is the true probability of an occurrence known?
+- Do you know the true probability of an occurrence?

 Risk Acceptance – Due to lack of execution